 His work laid the foundation of change management as a specialized area of study.
 His model was widely discussed, debated and later challenged by other social scientists.
 But this three-stage model- Unfreeze- Change- Freeze which is also called Changing As Three Steps (CATS) holds significance even today.

-So let’s look at each of three stages and how it explains the process of change management.
+In this blog post, we’ll look at each of three stages of Lewin’s model of change management and how it explains the process of change management.

 In this process everyone involved in it should be prepared to implement change.
 Change leaders should be telling employees very often that what are reason and vision of change.
 Benefits of change should also be reminded to employees so that to keep their motivation intact.